ComputerProsLLC/nginx_lancache/README.md

 ## *This version makes changes to the config to work on Debian-based distros*

-*The nginx.conf file included is to be used in Linux distrobutions such as Debian and Ubuntu.*
+*The nginx.conf file included is to be used in Linux distributions such as Debian and Ubuntu.*

 ## Overview